davidcarlisle/intent/README.md

 Sheet 4 (Level 1 CMML) could of course  be added

-The conversion is currenly the most trivial possible to basic markdown tables and styled with the default github pages styling with no theme or custom style at all.
-Obviously more style and/or table sorting opions could be added if we decide to use this at all.
+The conversion is currently the most trivial possible to basic markdown tables and styled with the default github pages styling with no theme or custom style at all.
+Obviously more style and/or table sorting options could be added if we decide to use this at all.

 GitHub Wiki markdown doesn't seem to support markdown tables, so Level 3 is declared to be `org mode`, which means that currently the table